Primetime Emmy Award for Outstanding Host for a Reality or Reality Competition Program

-The Primetime Emmy Award for Outstanding Host for a Reality or Reality Competition Program is an award that was first awarded in 2008.
-On July 27, 2008, it was announced that the category's five nominees would all co-host the 60th Primetime Emmy Awards telecast.
-Beginning in 2023, game show hosts competed in a separate category for Outstanding Host for a Game Show.
+The Primetime Emmy Award for Outstanding Host for a Reality or Reality Competition Program is an award that was first presented in 2008.
+All five of the category's inaugural nominees co-hosted the 60th Primetime Emmy Awards telecast.
+Game show hosts were previously eligible in this category until a separate category for Outstanding Host for a Game Show was created in 2023.